-Geotechnology, final disposal of radioactive waste
+Final disposal of radioactive waste, Geotechnology

+BGR is particularly active in the field of geotechnical safety.
+BGR has wide-ranging experience, especially in the technical and constructional application of rock-mechanical and engineering-geological expertise in mining and construction.
+BGR is primarily active here during the planning of underground cavities – such as those used for the geological storage of renewable energy sources – as well as during the operation of underground storages used for lengthy periods, and during the post-operational phase.
 The status of science and technology has to be taken into account in all issues relating to radioactive waste repositories.
-Therefore Federal Institute for Geosciences and Natural Resources scientists actively develop this status of science and technology by their own research and development activities.
-The Federal Institute for Geosciences and Natural Resources has specialised in thermomechanical and hydraulic behaviour of rocks and rock masses with the main focus on applications in rock and soil engineering.
+Therefore BGR scientists actively develop this status of science and technology by their own research and development activities.
+The BGR has specialised in thermomechanical and hydraulic behaviour of rocks and rock masses with the main focus on applications in rock and soil engineering.